abstrus/abstrus.github.io/_posts/2014-03-11-rich-domain-models-part-2.md

 ---
 layout: post
-title:  Rich domain models - Part 2
+title:  Dependency injection with Doctrine - Part 2
 ---

 In the quest for a rich domain model, we are struggling to have entities injected with services.